 2013 - 2014

 On March 1, 2013, the Center for Collaborative Conservation (CCC) awarded 13 fellowships to form the fifth cohort of CCC Fellows.
 These fellows included seven graduate students, three faculty members, and three conservation practitioners.
-In addition, several undergraduate CCC Interns was selected to work with the new CCC Fellows.
+In addition, several undergraduate CCC Interns were selected to work with the new CCC Fellows.
 These fellows also represent seven departments and three colleges from Colorado State University, and three NGOs.

 The fifth cohort of CCC fellows focused on doing conservation work in 8 diverse locations that included: